hpazerf/web-scraper/README.md

 # web-scraper
-Created a Web Scraper using Selenium and then calculating Lift Ratios for Analysis Created this project in a group with 4 people including myself
+* Created a Web Scraper using Selenium and then calculating Lift Ratios for Analysis
+* Created this project in a group with 4 people including myself
+* Used Google Colab

 # Assignment Overview